 - Conservancy donors’ long-term support of Keep It Wild correlates to a steady downward trend in hikers creating backcountry campsites that are too large or too close to water.
 The decline in concentrated impacts has allowed the Keep It Wild crew to shift to a “roving” model: Rather than having to set up a long-term basecamp to focus on a specific heavily affected area, the crew moves nimbly from place to place throughout the season, covering more ground and limiting their own impact on the wilderness.

-This year: In 2022, your gifts will help fund another successful season of surveys and restoration work to revitalize and protect habitat throughout the Yosemite Wilderness.
-If pandemic conditions permit, the park hopes to work with youth from the park’s affiliated Tribes, with a focus on incorporating traditional ecological knowledge into wilderness stewardship.
+This year: In 2023, your gifts will help fund another successful season of surveys and restoration work to revitalize and protect habitat throughout the Yosemite Wilderness.
 By supporting this project, you’ll help inspire environmental caretakers, not only among Keep It Wild crew members, but also among the countless people who will get to experience wild, intact ecosystems in the park, thanks to this restoration program.

 Project partners: Yosemite National Park and youth from the park’s seven affiliated Tribes